Vice-President (Administration) and University Registrar

 - undertake academic work in a manner consistent with principles of academic integrity and/or research integrity requirements

-- conduct themselves in a professional manner while undertaking placements, field trips, practicums or other forms of work integrated learning, and maintain the highest standards of professional ethics relevant to the profession or industry for which they are being trained
+- conduct themselves in a professional manner while undertaking placements, practicums, field trips, study tours, or other forms of work integrated learning or student mobility programs, and maintain the highest standards of professional ethics relevant to the profession or industry for which they are being trained

 - comply with all health and safety requirements and instructions given by the University and attend any relevant training if required by the University

 - use IT resources and other learning or support facilities provided by the University, including library and computer laboratory facilities, responsibly and in a manner which does not prevent or impair other students from pursuing learning opportunities or using learning and teaching resources

-- provide constructive feedback to academic staff on their teaching and the quality of units of study when participating in the University's evaluation processes.
+- provide constructive feedback to academic staff on teaching and the quality of units of study when participating in QUT’s teaching and learning evaluation processes, and provide other constructive feedback and opinions about the University and its functioning.

 In managing their enrolment and academic programs, students are expected to:

 - acquaint themselves, and comply with, University policies and procedures, and all course and unit requirements, relevant to their enrolment and program of study

-- obey the policies and rules of the University
+- comply with the policies and procedures of the University

 - provide timely and accurate information on matters relating to admission, enrolment, assessment and any other student matter

 - meet their financial commitments to the University

 - ensure personal details (including contact details) are current.

 The University will deal with a student who engages in any of the following conduct under student misconduct procedures.
 Misconduct can arise from a single act, an omission, or a pattern of conduct by a student.